meilisearch/specifications/text/0118-search-api.md

 - An array of attributes: `facetsDistribution=["attributeA", "attributeB", …]`
 - An asterisk `"*"` — this will return a count for all facets present in `filterableAttributes`

 Attributes used in `facetsDistribution` must be added to the `filterableAttributes` list of an index settings.
+See [Filterable Attributes Setting API](0123-filterable-attributes-setting-api.md).

 - 🔴 Sending a value with a different type than `Array of String`(POST), `String`(GET) or `null` for `facetsDistribution` will return a [bad_request](0061-error-format-and-definitions.md#bad_request) error.
 - 🔴 Sending a field not defined as a `filterableAttributes` for `facetsDistribution` will return a [bad_request](0061-error-format-and-definitions.md#bad_request) error.